foxdonut/meiosis/docs/lessons/01-introduction.md

 <a name="embedded_code_examples"></a>
 ### [Embedded Code Examples](#embedded_code_examples)

-The best way to learn is to practice!
+The best way to learn is to practice.
 So, all code examples in this documentation are embedded into the page using [Flems](https://github.com/porsager/flems), so that you can edit the code and see the results right there on the page.
 In fact, I strongly encourage you to try things out with the code.
 This will help you understand how things work.